Enabling Fips on CentOS can cause Samba mounts to fail with "cifs could not crypto alloc hmacmd5 mc".

 You need to update to the latest Samba which supports fips mode.
 Also try to mount the share via Kerberos/keytab file instead of usernmae/password:

-yum install krb5-workstation Use ktutil to create a kerberos keytab file
+yum install krb5-workstation Use ktutil to create a kerberos keytab fileaddent -password -p username@DOMAIN.COM -k 1 -e RC4-HMAC

 ktutil